erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ERROR: 'method_invoke' is unavailable: Variadic function is unavailable
 ```

 Googling this lead me to another issue.
-This function, can accept `AnyObject`, [so it's defined as a variadic function](https://akrabat.com/wrapping-variadic-functions-for-use-in-swift/).
+This ObjC function, can accept `AnyObject`, [so it's defined as a variadic function](https://akrabat.com/wrapping-variadic-functions-for-use-in-swift/).
+To date, Swift cannot support [variadic C functions](https://developer.apple.com/forums/thread/666479).
 At this point I was pretty frustrated as I had wasted hours upon hours at night on something that I thought would be a 5 minute port.

 It was pretty obvious to me that Apple didn't think we needed access to this functionality (or want us to have it) and the only way was to follow [another person's lead](https://blog.timac.org/2018/0717-macos-vpn-architecture/) who built an [open source VPN](https://blog.timac.org/2018/0719-vpnstatus/) that exposed small elements of the [headers](https://github.com/Timac/VPNStatus/blob/97e6932cfab86c3ec1dfddd7fdd3a633044a47ea/Common/ACDefines.h#L101-L114).

 > With this knowledge, it is easy to build a replacement for macOS built-in VPN Status menu.
 This application can use the NEConfigurationManager class from the private part of the NetworkExtension.framework in order to retrieve the NEConfiguration configurations.

-Unfortunately for me, while this was helpful, his application was pure Objective-C. It was now obvious to me though.
+Unfortunately for me, while this was helpful, his application was Objective-C. It was now obvious to me though.
 I needed to dump the headers and get what I needed from them.

 # Stop hitting yourself
-Long ago when writing the Untouchables series, I had learned about `ovtool` and that was my first attempt at trying to understand the framework file
+Long ago when writing the Untouchables series ([pt1](/2016/11/27/the-untouchables-apples-new-os-activation-for-touch-bar-macbook-pros/) and [pt2](2016/11/30/the-untouchables-pt-2-offline-touchbar-activation-with-a-purged-disk/)), I had learned about [otool](https://www.manpagez.com/man/1/otool/) and that was my first attempt at trying to understand the framework file.

 ```shell
 otool -vt /Users/Shared/output/System/Library/Frameworks/NetworkExtension.framework/Versions/A/NetworkExtension